StarsDown64/Minecord-API/README.md

 View the JavaDocs [here](https://starsdown64.github.io/Minecord-API).

 ## Installation
-To add Minecord-API to your project:
+To add Minecord-API to your project, use [JitPack](https://jitpack.io/#StarsDown64/Minecord-API):

 ### Gradle